Federal Elections Modernization Act¶

 Proper FCAO development: Decoupled timeline prevents exam development from holding up core reforms while ensuring adequate validation.

-Immediate member benefits: Title VI takes effect upon enactment, honoring the Grand Bargain that makes passage politically viable.
+Immediate member benefits: Title VI takes effect upon enactment, honoring the institutional capacity investment that makes passage politically viable.

 Legal clarity: Defined terms (First FEMA Election, Second FEMA Election) and objective triggers prevent ambiguity and resist litigation.